Table of Contents

 I’ve been a gazillion times!
 So, if you’re thinking of visiting Canada’s Wonderland with a baby or toddler, I can help plan your day and make the most of your trip.

 Baby Care Centres:

 Like visiting Walt Disney World with a baby or toddler, Canada’s Wonderland has taken Mickey’s cue and created Baby Care Centres for their small guests and their parents.
 For the one park there are two centres, one in KidZville and the other in Medieval Faire.
-While there are change tables in the washrooms and most restaurants in the park can warm bottles, Canada’s Wonderland’s Baby Care Centres offer a little respite for baby and for parent to chill out, recharge, and head back out to the park.
+There is also a baby care centre in Splash Works water park.
+While there are change tables in the washrooms and most restaurants in the park can warm bottles, Canada’s Wonderland’s baby care centres offer a little respite for baby and for parent to chill out, recharge, and head back out to the park.

 • Outside Food

-No outside food, beverages, or coolers are allowed to be brought into Canada’s Wonderland.
+You are not allowed to bring outside food, beverages, or coolers into Canada’s Wonderland.
 However, baby food and formula are permitted, as well as plastic bottled water.
-However, if food allergies are a concern, they have a detailed page on their website outlining safe food options at the park that cover most dietary requirements.
-If you or a member of your group has a severe food allergy, please contact Canada’s Wonderland before your visit for more information,
+Although, if food allergies are a concern, they have a detailed page on their website outlining safe food options at the park that cover most dietary requirements.
+So if you or a member of your group has a severe food allergy, please contact Canada’s Wonderland before your visit for more information,

 • Other Essentials

-You don’t need to go crazy and follow a list like our carry-on packing list, but you do want to make sure you’re not left purchasing necessities if you don’t have to.
+You don’t need to go crazy and follow a list like our carry-on packing list.
+But, you want to make sure you’re not purchasing necessities if you don’t have to: